pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 Support for OAuth2 is a work in progress.
 (Current issue is that the token POST request made after the redirect returns a 405 rather than an access token.)
 I haven't gotten around to finishing this, but if you feel like playing around with it, you will need to do the following setup:

-1. Edit KOBO_AUTHENTICATION_METHOD in Main.gs, setting it to "oauth2"
+1. Make sure the OAuth2 authentication example is uncommented in Code.gs; the other examples should be commented out
-1. In your google script project:
+2. In your google script project:
   * In Resources->Libraries, find library 1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF (this is the Oauth2 library), and add the latest version
   * In File->Project Properties, copy the value of SCRIPT_ID, which will be used below
-2. Go to `KOBO_BASE_URL/o/applications/register/` to register your script and fill in the fields as follows:
+3. Go to `KOBO_BASE_URL/o/applications/register/` to register your script and fill in the fields as follows:
   * Name: choose any unique application name
   * Client type: Confidential
   * Authorization grant type: Authorization code
   * Redirect URIs: `https://script.google.com/macros/d/<SCRIPT_ID>/usercallback`
-3. After registering the script, copy the values of the KOBO_CLIENT_ID and KOBO_CLIENT_SECRET, and paste them into KoboToolboxOAuth2.gs
+4. After registering the script, copy the values of the KOBO_CLIENT_ID and KOBO_CLIENT_SECRET, and paste them into the values of authClientId and authClientSecret in Code.gs